CoCoSol007/hexing/README.md

 - **Hexagonal Coordinate Manipulation**: Represent and manipulate positions in a hexagonal grid using axial coordinates.
 - **Distance Calculations**: Compute the distance between two hexagonal positions.
 - **Pixel Coordinate Conversion**: Convert hexagonal positions to pixel coordinates for graphical use.
+- **Reflection and Rotation**: Apply reflection and rotation to hexagonal positions.
 - **Ring and Spiral Iterators**: Obtain positions in a ring or spiral around a central position.

 ### Number Trait